+4 credits

-Required for all students.
+Required for all first year students.
 Initiates students into the academic life of Carroll, introducing intellectual ideas at the heart of Liberal Studies and developing abilities needed for academic achievement.
+Topics vary.
 (Fa)

-L5, L6 4 credits

-4 credits

-4 credits

-4 credits

-2004-2005 CATALOG 251

-L1.
-L2 4 credits

-L3.
-L7 4 credits

-L4, L7

-HONORS

 History 203H.
+The American Civil War

+L6 4 cr

-The American Civil War L6 4 credits Examines the origins of the American Civil War and looks at the two cultures swept up in the conflict while tracing the political, social, diplomatic and military history of the war years.
-Attention is focused also on the lives, experiences and perceptions of soldiers and civilians.
-(Sp. odd years)
+Examines the origins of the American Civil War and looks at the two cultures swept up in the conflict while tracing the political, social, diplomatic and military history of the war years.
+Attention is focused also on the lives, experiences and perceptions of soldiers and civilians. (to be announced)

 History 224H.
-The World since 1945 L4 4 credits An overview of major themes and conflicts that have shaped the world since 1945.
-Students choose primary documents, autobiographies, oral histories and other sources to examine the Cold War, the developing world and the practice of genocide.
-Assignments ask students to reconsider their values and priorities.
+The World since 1945

+L4 4 credits

+An overview of major themes and conflicts that have shaped the world since 1945.
+Students use primary documents, autobiographies, oral histories and other sources to examine the Cold War, the developing world and the practice of genocide.
 Peer teaching encourages students to pursue their own interests.
 (Fa, even years)

 Math 212H.
 Introduction to Statistics and Experimental Design L1 4 credits Emphasizes analyses and designs frequently applied in the life and behavioral sciences.
 Topics include: hypothesis testing, confidence intervals, and regression.
 Computing experience with a statistical package is an integral part of this course.
 (Sp. odd years) Prerequisites: Sophomore standing, MAT 101 or higher, computer literacy.

 Music 231H.
 Fin de Siècle: